wonghang/VCA/README.md

 The code contains a simple symbolic polynomial code which is quite slow and may not be numerical stable.

 The polynomial evaluation code is a naive implementation.
-Horner's method or more sophisticated algorithm such as Polynomial Homotopy Continuation Methods should be used.
+Horner's method or more sophisticated algorithm such as Homotopy Continuation Methods should be used.

 To run the test code: